Raunak0713/BidNestPro/README.md

 #### **Commit #4** : [Database Schema Setup]
  - Defined schema for `users`, `auctions`, `bids`, and `notifications`
- - Added `index` on `bids` table for querying auction bids by amount efficiently
+ - Added index on `bids` table for efficient querying of auction bids by amount
  - Integrated notifications for bid status and user engagement

 #### **Commit #5** : [User and Auction Management]
  - Added functionality for user registration and data retrieval
  - Enabled auction creation and management for users
  - Implemented queries for retrieving user-related data and auction details
  - Set up real-time updates for auction prices

 #### **Commit #6** : [Notification and Bid Management]
  - Integrated functionality for creating and managing notifications
  - Added real-time updates for bid status and auction notifications
  - Implemented bid notifications and user-specific notifications

+#### **Commit #7** : [ShadCN Initialization and Navbar]
+ - Styled using Tailwind CSS
+ - Integrated ShadCN UI components for enhanced UI consistency
+ - Implemented reusable components to ensure consistent layout and responsive design